omid-reza/AdvanceProgrammingMidtermProject/README.md

 # 2.multyPlayer

     you need to serve a server.

-initilize server ip in multiplayer page!
+    initilize server in in multiplayer page!

 then start gamig 4 vs 4